FlexDoc/XML - WSDLDoc (WSDL/XSD Documentation Generator)

 Dense layouts: more information in less space

 You may think: What's special here?
-Just yet another page of some documentation...
-But it uses three grid layouts!
-If that technique was not applied, the information printed on that page would occupy 2-3 pages instead!
+Just yet another pages of some documentation...
+But they use four grid layouts!
+If that technique was not applied, the information printed on those pages would occupy 3-4 pages instead!

 Abundance of cross-links